bitprophet/releases/README.rst

   ``extensions`` list setting: ``extensions = ['releases']``.

     * Also set the ``releases_release_uri`` and ``releases_issue_uri`` top
-      level options.
+      level options - they determine the targets of the issue & release links in the HTML output.
 Both should have an unevaluated ``%s`` where the release/issue number would go.
     * See `Fabric's docs/conf.py
       <https://github.com/fabric/fabric/blob/4afd33e971f1c6831cc33fd3228013f7484fbe35/docs/conf.py#L31>`_
       for an example.

-* Create a docs file named ``changelog.rst`` with a top-level header followed by a bulleted list.
+* Create a Sphinx document named ``changelog.rst`` with a top-level header followed by a bulleted list.
 * Bullet list items must use the ``:support:``, ``:feature`` or ``:bug`` roles to mark issues, or ``:release:`` to mark a release.
 These special roles must be the first element in each list item.